National Council on Severe Autism: People

-Amy Lutz, a founding member, has written about her experiences as the mother of an autistic son with high support needs.
+Amy S.F.
+Lutz, a founding member, has written about her experiences as the mother of an autistic son with high support needs.
 She opposed Medicaid's restrictions on funding home- and community-based settings.
 Autistic self-advocates and the American Civil Liberties Union have criticized many such settings for isolating residents from the wider community and failing to provide them with fully paid work.
 Lutz sees an institutional or institutional-like setting as not being inappropriate for autistic adults who "require more support than can be safely and consistently delivered in dispersed settings".
 Her experience in New Jersey, when a young adult with autism eloped from a group home and spent three weeks in jail while the state struggled to find another residential placement for him, convinced her of the power of parents advocating for the needs and safety of their children.

 Jill Escher, a founding member, was the president of the Autism Society San Francisco Bay Area before founding the NCSA.
 She has expressed frustration with neurodiversity advocates who "cherrypick naive feel-good stories" and consequently minimize the reality of severe autism.

 Alison Singer, founder of the Autism Science Foundation, is also a founding board member.
 Other founding board members include Judith Ursitti of Autism Speaks and the Profound Autism Alliance, Feda Almaliti, Lisa Parles, Frank Campagna, Gloria Satriale, and Matthew Siegel.
 Later Board members include Eileen Lamb, an autistic woman and the founder of The Autism Cafe blog.